Mingalar Ba Myanmar, in other words – Hello Myanmar! Here’s our post on Myanmar, a country which we had dreamed about visiting for a very long time!

 We went straight out to have lunch at a rooftop Indian Vegetarian restaurant called Marie Min.
 It was basic, but the food was good and cheap.
 As a matter of fact, we paid a mere 9,500 kyat (about £6.00) for three bottles of water, a large beer, an egg curry, dhal, two portions of rice and some poppadums!

-Myanmar had been high on our ‘travel dream’ list for a very long time and being based in Thailand was a golden opportunity to finally visit.
+Myanmar had been high on our ‘travel dream’ list for a very long time and being based in Bangkok was a golden opportunity to finally visit.
 For many years its military dictatorship and consequent abuse of human rights, meant that the country was not an option for ethically-minded travellers.
 However, in 2010, Aung San Suu Kyi was released from house arrest.
 Furthermore, the democratically elected leader gave the green light to tourism.
 As a result, three years later, here we are on New Year’s Eve 2013!

 Mandalay Hill Temple